istafrica-dennw/ATS/docs/TECHNICAL_DOCUMENTATION.md

 - Rate limiting
 - Session management

+### Default Admin Account System

+The ATS system implements a default admin account mechanism for system initialization and recovery:

+1. **Default Admin Creation**:
+   - A system administrator account (admin@ats.istafrica) is automatically created on first application startup if no admin exists
+   - Credentials are configurable via application properties
+   - This account has full administrative privileges

+2. **Dynamic Account Management**:
+   - When other admin accounts are created, the default admin is automatically disabled
+   - If all other admin accounts are removed, the default admin can be reactivated
+   - This prevents system lockout scenarios while maintaining security

+3. **Configuration Properties**:
+   - Default admin email: `app.admin.email=admin@ats.istafrica`
+   - Default admin password: `app.admin.password=admin@atsafrica`
+   - These can be overridden in the application.properties file

 ### Role-Based Access Control

 The ATS system implements role-based access control with automated redirection: